SungHoHong2/Jepsen-IO-Experiment/elle/README.md

 ### Conclusion
 - Integrating the Ramcloud with Jepsen I/O is not a big deal
 - Understanding how to **properly run the Elle is important**
+    - Trying to replicate the results of Redis testcase
+    - Asking the author how to properly use Elle

 ### Reference